Complete Guide

 Understanding State Cancellation Rights

 Every state has laws governing the cancellation of dealer add-on products like extended warranties and GAP insurance.
-While the federal FTC CARS Rule (effective July 2024) sets baseline requirements, state laws often provide stronger protections.
+State laws provide the primary consumer protections in this area.

 Key Point: Your cancellation rights depend on your state of residence, not where you purchased the vehicle.
 Understanding your specific state's laws can significantly impact your refund amount.